-All lottery bids must be entered by 11:59 p.m., March 30, 2015.
+All lottery bids must be entered by 11:59 p.m. on November 11, 2019.
 While there is no advantage to those students who enter their bids earlier in the Lottery period, it is best to attempt to access the lottery early to provide sufficient time for reflection and changes before the bidding period closes.

-Students will be able to make changes to their schedules beginning Tuesday, April 7, at 8:00 a.m. using the One Stop web registration system.
-This includes adding open courses, dropping courses, and changing the number of credits for courses which allow it, i.e., Judicial Externship.
-Students may also use the online registration system to add their names to the waitlists of closed classes.
-If a course closes during the cancel/add period, check back online frequently for availability since someone may drop and re-open the course.
+2L and 3L students will be able to make changes to their schedules beginning Tuesday, November 19 at 8:00 a.m. using MyU.
+This includes adding open courses, dropping courses, and changing the number of credits for courses which allow it, e.g., Judicial Externship.
+LL.M. and exchange students will also be able to register for classes at this time.
+Students may also use the MyU online registration system to add their names to the waitlist of closed classes.

 Lottery Registration Instructions

 3Ls only: If you are selected for a journal editor, moot court director, or clinic director position for Fall semester, you will be enrolled prior to the beginning of the semester.
 For spring semester, you will be enrolled prior to the lottery bidding process.